 Health Insurance Deduction for the Self-Employed

-If you were self-employed during 2013 or owned more than 2% of the stock of an S corporation and the S corporation established the plan, you can deduct 100% of the premiums paid for medical and dental insurance, and qualified long-term care insurance for yourself, your spouse, and your dependents directly on Form 1040, line 29 rather than having to claim the deduction on Schedule A where it is subject to the 10% floor for taxpayers under 65 years old.
+If you are either self-employed or own more than 2% of the stock of an S corporation and the S corporation established the plan, you can deduct 100% of the premiums paid for medical and dental insurance, and qualified long-term care insurance for yourself, your spouse, and your dependents.

 Where to Deduct Health Insurance Premiums

 Self-employed persons and more-than-2% shareholders of a S corporation claim the health insurance deduction for premiums paid directly on Line 29 of Form 1040.

 If you're a sole proprietor or a single-member LLC and you did not elect to treat the LLC as a C or S corporation, you would be a Schedule C filer.
 However, you do not use Schedule C to deduct health insurance premiums.
 Enter 100% of the premiums paid on Form 1040, line 29.